With your busy schedule, you need to know the best way to learn Calculus so you’re using your time efficiently.

 In between tutoring sessions, she always completed her class’s homework assignments and any optional task I suggested to fill in gaps in her understanding.

-She got a C on her next test.
+She got a B on her next test.
 She continued to spend at least an hour each day, watching videos and solving Calculus problems.
 Her grade started to improve along with her confidence in problem solving.

 Math is just like any sport, game, or hobby—in order to improve you must consistently dedicate time to practicing.
 There is no quick solution to mastering Calculus.
-Even though Scott Young shares how he learned Calculus in 5 days, he dedicated nearly 12 hours each day to Calculus.
-You must practice solving and resolving problems to study math.

 In the email Emma’s mom sent, I read that she earned a 4 on the AP® Calculus BC exam.